-Dr. Sinclair recently edited the book Rendering Unconscious: Psychoanalytic Perspectives, Politics & Poetry now available from Trapart Books.
-Dr. Sinclair hosts a podcast of the same name Rendering Unconscious Podcast where she speaks with psychoanalysts, psychologists, philosophers, creative arts therapists, writers, poets, artists & other intellectuals about their work, process, education, career-path, the current state of mental health care, current events, politics, the arts and culture. www.renderingunconscious.org/about.
+Dr. Sinclair recently authored the book Scansion in Psychoanalysis and Art: the Cut in Creation forthcoming from Routledge (2020), and edited Rendering Unconscious: Psychoanalytic Perspectives, Politics & Poetry (Trapart Books, 2019).
+Dr. Sinclair hosts a podcast of the same name Rendering Unconscious Podcast where she speaks with psychoanalysts, psychologists, philosophers, creative arts therapists, writers, poets, artists & other intellectuals about their work, process, education, career-path, current events, the state of mental health care, politics, the arts and culture.
+Various platforms that host the podcast may be found via www.renderingunconscious.org/about.

 Please sign up for my newsletter: